SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-nomophage.md

 ##### <span class="tooltip" data-tooltip="Armor = damage reduction · · · Easy/Normal/Hard = roll above 10/15/20 to beat">→ How to read monster stats</span>

-The nomophage is an aberration.
+The nomophage is a horror.
 It can only be killed if the person doing the last blow succeeds on a save versus fear.
-If the killer fails, the nomophage survives with 1 HP, terribly mangled, and can move immediately.
+If the killer fails, the nomophage survives with 1 HP, terribly mangled, and can run immediately.

 The nomophage projects a terrible **aura** that [frightens](/2020/11/09/base-rules/) every living creature seeing it for the first time unless they fail a saving throw.